BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 **Published under the name:** Basic Organizer

 **Response Time:**
 Reasonable efforts will be made to respond to inquiries in a timely manner.
-For users in the European Economic Area (EEA), the United Kingdom, and Norway, GDPR-related requests will be answered within one month as required by law, and may be extended by up to two further months where necessary, taking into account the complexity and number of requests.
+For users in the European Economic Area (EEA) and the United Kingdom, GDPR-related requests will be answered within one month as required by law, and may be extended by up to two further months where necessary, taking into account the complexity and number of requests.

 For other inquiries, responses will be provided as promptly as practicable; timing may vary.